idiap/facereclib/docs/experiments.rst

 * `facereclib.tools.PCA <file:../facereclib/tools/PCA.py>`_: Computes a PCA projection on the given training features, projects the features to face space and computes the distance of two projected features in face space.

-  - ``subspace_dimension``: If integral: the number of kept eigenvalues in the projection matrix; if float: the percentage of variance to keep.
+  - ``subspace_dimension``: If integral: the number of kept eigenvalues in the projection matrix; if float in range[0,1]: the percentage of variance to keep.
   - ``distance_function``: The distance function to be used to compare two features in face space.
 Default: ``bob.math.euclidean_distance``.
   - ``is_distance_function``: Specifies, if the ``distance_function`` is a distance or a similarity function.
 Default: ``True``.
   - ``uses_variances``: Does the ``distance_function`` require the PCA variances?
 Default: ``False``.